 This is an English translation of Julio Cabrera’s Projeto de Ética Negativa (1989).
-As usual, this is a work in progress.
+At the moment, I lack the mood to finish this translation.
 To access the original version in Portuguese, click here.

 Preface ……….
 7